The Slow Let-Down – Surviving Post-Christmas Blues

 When you look at the countdown to New Year’s Eve, don't see it as a deadline.
 See it as a bridge.
 We are walking across the bridge from the "Greatest Story Ever Told" to the "Next Chapter Unwritten."

-A Note for the Lovestruck Writer
+A Note for the Awestruck Netizen

 Conclusion: The Fire Still Burns